OVERVIEW OF THE ROLE

 Goodgym volunteers can get involved in three different types of activity to suit their schedule & interests:

-- Group Runs: The group runs take place every Wednesday evening at 6.30pm starting at Hyde Park Book Club.
+- Group Runs: The group runs take place on Wednesday evenings starting in Headingley, West Park or Hyde Park.
 The group is led by the local Goodgym trainer and you’ll get involved in running, workouts, socialising and a good deed in the local community!
 Following the warm up you’ll run to that week’s chosen task which could be anything from digging to painting to litter picking.
 The group will complete the nominated task before running away again into the night.
 You can see each week’s task and sign up here.
 The amount of running from week to week varies depending on the task but the pace is very inclusive and nobody is left behind!

-- Mission Runs: Mission Runs are a little more ad-hoc and meet the needs of local elderly people identified by Age UK.
-You’ll run to an older person’s home and help them out with something they are no longer able to do themselves such as gardening or even changing a light bulb!
-You’ll run there, help out then run home again.
+- Mission Runs: Mission Runs are a little more ad-hoc and meet the needs of local community groups.
+Similar to the group runs you’ll arrive on foot, perform a task then leave again alongside other Goodgym runners.
 If you’re struggling for motivation or looking for some new routes, then Mission Runs might be the perfect set up for you!

 - Coach Runs: Coach Runs see Goodgymmer’s make regular visits to the home of an isolated older person.
 You’ll be paired up, run there, hang out then run home again!
 Older partners are labelled ‘coaches’ by Goodgym as they motivate people to run and share their wisdom!
 You’ll be helping tackle loneliness and make an impact on the life of an older person in as little as 20 minutes per week!